 - The evaluation criteria do include your plans to return to your home country to pursue a professional career, and these plans are part of the eligibility criteria for this fellowship.
 Please contact AAUW for further questions or clarification.

-- The 2018-2019 guidelines for this fellowship’s recommendation letters also state that: “When possible, recommenders should be professors or professional colleagues in the applicant’s home country who can speak about the applicant’s qualifications and about the country’s need for the specialized skill or knowledge she plans to acquire with her proposed study or research.”
+- The Fall 2020 guidelines for this fellowship’s recommendation letters also state that: “When possible, recommenders should be professors or professional colleagues in the applicant’s home country who can speak about the applicant’s qualifications and about the country’s need for the specialized skill or knowledge she plans to acquire with her proposed study or research.”